• Skip to primary navigation

 Lemon Bars

-close up of bars on palte with glass of milk
+close up of bars on plate with glass of milk

-Lemon desserts are a personal favorite of my daughter's and me.
-There is nothing better than biting into a treat that tastes basically like liquid sunshine.
-When I saw pink lemons in the grocery store, I knew I needed to put them into something good.
-The pink color doesn't show up in the bars, but was still fun to use!
+Lemon desserts are a personal favorite of my family's.
+There is nothing better than biting into a treat that tastes basically like sunshine.

 lemon bars topped with powdered sugar and lemons